 What is osteoporosis?

-Osteoporosis is a disease characterized by thinning and deterioration of bone tissue with loss of calcification and density.
+Osteoporosis is a disease characterized by deterioration of bone tissue with loss of bone strength.
 Osteoporosis can progress over time.
-This can cause the bone to become fragile, increasingly porous (as the name of the disease would suggest), and to break more easily.
+This can cause the bone to become increasingly porous (as the name of the disease would suggest) and to break more easily.
 When viewed microscopically, healthy bone looks somewhat like a honeycomb.
 In cases where osteoporosis is present, the holes and spaces in the honeycomb appear much bigger than those found in a healthy bone.

 Women and older adults are more at risk for developing osteoporosis.
-Heredity, low body weight, and chronic use of certain medications (such as steroids) are also risk factors for the disease.
+Heredity, low body weight, smoking, and chronic use of certain medications (such as steroids) are also risk factors for the disease.

 Lifting, bending, bumping into furniture and even sneezing can cause a bone to break in people affected by osteoporosis.
 Fractures of the hip, spine or wrist are most common, but other bones are also susceptible to breaks.

 Osteoporosis can be present for years without any noticeable symptoms, but signs can include: